kfatehi/IOPaint.pinokio/README.md

 ## warning: outdated

-due to lack of time to keep up with the changes upstream as well as to pinokio, i have archived this project and untagged it to no longer appears in the pinokio package list.
+due to lack of time to keep up with the changes upstream as well as to pinokio, i have archived this project and untagged it to no longer appear in the pinokio package list.

 ---